-Honey-Dijon Brussels Sprouts, a festive sweet Brussels sprouts side dish in a slow cooker (crock pot), is a gorgeous sweet vegetable side dish perfect for holidays.
-You will love how the honey and Dijon combine to make this one of the seasons delicious ways to enjoy this underrated green veggie.
+Honey-Dijon Brussels Sprouts, a festive sweet Brussels sprouts side dish in a slow cooker (crockpot), is a gorgeous sweet vegetable side dish perfect for holidays.
+You will love how the honey and Dijon combine to make this one of the season’s delicious ways to enjoy this underrated green veggie.

-There are so many ways and so many recipes you can use to serve up amazing tasting brussels sprouts, so if you tried them as a kid, make sure you try them now as an adult and you might be surprised.
+There are so many ways and so many recipes you can use to serve up amazing tasting brussels sprouts, so if you tried them as a kid, make sure you try them now as an adult, and you might be surprised.

-I think maple bacon Brussels sprouts is a pretty obvious way to cook them, but I also crusted with buffalo breading (Buffalo Brussel sprouts recipe – which is fun as a snack to dip).
-Another totally festive Brussels Sprouts recipe that is new for 2021 are these Sautéed Brussels sprouts with Glazed Pecans.
+I think maple bacon Brussels sprouts is a pretty obvious way to cook them, but I also crusted them with buffalo breading (Buffalo Brussel sprouts recipe – which is fun as a snack to dip).
+Another totally festive Brussels Sprouts recipe that is new for 2021 is these Sautéed Brussels sprouts with Glazed Pecans.

 - 2 pounds Brussels Sprouts, halved

-- Sat & Black Pepper
+- Kosher Salt & Black Pepper

-To prep for the slow cooker, cut brussels sprouts in half.
+- To prep for the slow cooker, cut brussels sprouts in half.
 If there are a few tiny brussels sprouts in the bag, its fine to leave those whole.
 Add halved Brussel sprouts into crockpot.

-Take out a mixing bowl and combine Honey Dijon Mustard, minced Garlic, Salt and Pepper, and honey.
-Whisk together until combined.
+- Take out a mixing bowl and combine Honey Dijon Mustard, Minced Garlic, Salt and Pepper, and honey.

-Pour honey mixture over Brussels sprouts, add dried cranberries, and use a spatula to making sure vegetables are all covered.
+- Add dried cranberries, and use a spatula to making sure vegetables are all covered.
 Season well with salt and pepper.

 - Slow cook Brussels Sprouts on high 1-2 hours or low 3-4 hours.
-Depending on the size of your brussels sprouts, it could change the time needed in crock pot.
-I would test at the 2 hour mark and move to warm if Brussels sprouts are cooked through and still slightly crispy.
+Depending on the size of your brussels sprouts, it could change the time needed in the crockpot.
+I would test at the 2-hour mark and move to warm if Brussels sprouts are cooked through and still slightly crispy.

 Can you cook Honey Dijon Brussel Sprouts over the stove?